Stories for Girls’ Rights and Global Change

 The power of a good story can inspire us to action and teach us about the world around us.

-Our new Embedded Storytellers Program (ESP) mini-documentary film series shows the challenges and triumphs that women and girls face.
+Our Embedded Storytellers program mini-documentary film series shows the challenges and triumphs that women and girls face.
 We work with locally-based filmmakers and photographers around the world to capture stories about girls’ rights and the people who champion them – told in their own words.

-Watch the mini-docs below to meet determined optimists who are fighting for gender equality, girls’ education, sexual health rights and more.
+Watch the mini-docs below to meet determined optimists who are fighting for equality, girls’ access to education and health rights, and more.

 When people speak the same language, the conversations stop being merely communicative.
 People can speak with their hearts because they can speak in their heart’s language.”